Perfexionists/perun/docs/config.rst

 corresponds to concrete wrapped repositories (which can, obviously, be of different type, with different projects and different profiling information).
 Both global and local configurations have several options restricted only to their type (which is emphasized in the description of individual option).
-The rest of the options can then be looked up recursively (i.e. first we check the nearest local perun instance, until we find the searched option or eventually end up in the global configuration).
+The rest of the options can then be looked up either recursively (i.e. first we check the nearest local perun instance, and traverse to higher instances until we find the searched option or eventually end up in the global configuration) or gathered from all of the configurations from the whole configuration hierarchy (ordered by the depth of the hierarchy, i.e. options found in global configuration will be on the bottom of the list).
 Options are specified by configuration sections, subsections and then concrete options delimited by ``.``, e.g.  ``local.general.editor`` corresponds to the ``editor`` option in the ``general`` section in ``local`` configuration.

 The location of global configuration differs according to the host system.
 In UNIX systems, the **global** configuration can be found at::